Galway, Ireland, one of the study abroad opportunities available to New England Law | Boston students

 To learn more about the summer abroad program courses, distinguished faculty, host institutions, weekend travel, and cultural opportunities, explore the links and videos below.

-- The International Criminal Court (The Hague, Netherlands)
+- The International Criminal Court (The Hague, the Netherlands)

 - The Special Tribunal for Lebanon at The Hague

-- The US State Department’s Bureau of Democracy, Human Rights, and Labor
+- U.S. Department of State Bureau of Democracy, Human Rights, and Labor (Washington, D.C.)

-- The International Bar Association (London or Washington, DC)
+- International Bar Association (London or Washington, D.C.)

 Many of today’s legal careers require an awareness of other legal, cultural, social, and political traditions and practices, making study abroad a valuable opportunity for law students.
 The particular educational objectives that our school seeks to achieve in permitting JD students to earn credits toward a JD degree for study abroad are:

 - To expose students to laws and legal systems of foreign nations to better prepare them for practicing law in an ever-increasing globalized and transnational legal world

 - To allow students to learn about the laws and legal cultures of foreign jurisdictions in which they may have a particular interest